Executive Functioning Skills

 - Flexible Thinking

 In addition to executive functioning skills, a large part of success comes from resiliency.
 Resiliency is the ability to overcome difficult situations, bounce back from failure, and learn from our mistakes.
-Resiliency is developed over time through use but there are strategies that can be taught to help students more fully develop their resilience.
+Resiliency is developed over time through use, but strategies can be taught to help students more fully develop this strength.

 In and out of the classroom we have worked with students on their executive functioning skills and resiliency skills for the past 20 years.
 We offer weekly coaching to help students improve their skills and organize their lives for success now and in the future.